Alloyed/lua-lsp/readme.md

 [lsp]: https://github.com/Microsoft/language-server-protocol

-It's still a work in progress, but it's usable from day-to-day.
+It's still a work in progress, but it's usable for day-to-day.
 It currently
 supports:

 * Limited autocompletion